Angtian/BboxTools/README.md

 # BboxTools
-A python toolbox for bounding box operation
+A python toolbox for bounding box operations.